insooth/insooth.github.io/selective-argument-application.md

 constexpr bool P = std::is_same_v<int, T>;
 ```

-Given that, we can generate the "truth table", here modelled as multiple `bool` values wrapped into a heterogeneous container:
+Given that, we can generate the "truth table", here modelled as `bool` values wrapped into a heterogeneous container:

 ```c++
 template<class...
 Args>